-As with interior painting, proper surface preparation is crucial for achieving a long lasting paint job.
+As with interior and exterior home painting service, proper surface preparation is crucial for achieving a long-lasting paint job.
 A thorough cleaning to remove dirt and mildew is the first step in preparing exterior surfaces.

 All loose paint deposits and defective caulking should then be removed.
 Any rotted boards should be replaced, and all new and bare wood primed.
 Gaps between adjoining wood, or wood and masonry, should be caulked with a quality caulk or sealant.
 Hardware and light fixtures that are not to be painted should be removed or properly protected, and all plants should be moved or covered.